AL1ENZZ/AL1ENZZ/README.md

 But I don't like doing Ship stuff with strangers

-I only feel confortable doing Ships with my Partner!
+I only feel comfortable doing Ships with my Partner!